Patch-based Memory Gate Model in Time Series Foundation Model: Related Work

 \paragraph{Memory-guided deep models} Recently, memory architectures have been introduced to enhance neural models by enabling external storage and retrieval of long-term information.
 They have been applied in diverse domains such as natural language processing, including large-scale language modeling~\citep{large-scale}, retrieval-augmented generation~\citep{rag}, and long-context understanding~\citep{longmem}, and in computer vision tasks like video captioning~\citep{mart}, video object segmentation~\citep{stm} as well as in reinforcement learning for episodic memory and sample-efficient decision making~\citep{episocidrl}.
 For anomaly detection, several approaches in computer vision employ memory modules to store features of normal patterns~\citep{ur-dmu}.
 MemAE~\citep{MemAE} integrates a memory module into an autoencoder.
 MNAD~\citep{MNAD} introduces a weighted memory-update strategy to capture temporal anomalies in videos.
 Based on these concepts, MEMTO is the first model to introduce a memory architecture into time series anomaly detection, employing a data-driven update mechanism.
 More recently, H-PAD~\citep{h-pad} extends this idea by learning hybrid patch- and period-level prototypes to capture both interval and periodic anomalies.

-MOMEMTO extends MEMTO by refining its memory mechanism to explicitly capture patch-level patterns.
-Our patch-based memory module is designed based on patching and channel-independent strategies, allowing selective updates of memory items rather than updating all items as in MEMTO.
-This design enables the memory module to learn more informative features of normal patterns while also improving the computational efficiency of memory updates compared to the original memory module~\citep{patchtst, memto}.
+MOMEMTO extends MOMENT by introducing a novel patch-based memory mechanism to explicitly capture patch-level patterns.
+Our patch-based memory module is designed based on patching and channel-independent strategies, preserving patch-level information, while allowing selective updates of memory items rather than updating all items.
+This design enables the memory module to learn more stable features of normal patterns while also improving the computational efficiency of memory updates compared to the prior memory methods~\citep{patchtst, memto,h-pad}.